kubernetes/community/contributors/design-proposals/apiserver-count-fix.md

 The MasterCountEndpointReconciler does not meet the current needs for durability of API Endpoint creation, deletion, or failure cases.

+Custom Resource Definitions were proposed, but they do not have clean layering.
+Additionally, liveness and locking would be a nice to have feature for a long term solution.

-Custom Resource Definitions and ConfigMaps were proposed, but since they are watched globally, liveliness updates could be overly chatty.
+ConfigMaps were proposed, but since they are watched globally, liveliness updates could be overly chatty.

 By porting OpenShift's
 [LeaseEndpointReconciler](https://github.com/openshift/origin/blob/master/pkg/cmd/server/election/lease_endpoint_reconciler.go)